antoniomdvalle/README/README.md

-- 👋 Hi, I’m @blud-rwlt
+-  Hi, I’m @blud-rwlt
-- 👀 I’m interested in everything
+-  I’m interested in everything
-- 🌱 I’m currently learning python web development
+-  I’m currently learning python, data science with python and machine learning.
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: impossible
-- 😄 Pronouns: f*ck this
-- ⚡ Fun fact: ha

 <!---
 blud-rwlt/blud-rwlt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.